Using an hCG Levels Chart To Monitor Your Pregnancy

 25–40 weeks from LMP 3,640–117,000 mIU/mL

-Because every pregnancy is different, it's important not to compare your levels to anyone else.
-Try not to read too much into any single measurement, as what really matters, in early pregnancy, is whether your hCG levels are increasing.
+Because every pregnancy is different, it's important not to compare your hCG levels to anyone else's (or even your own from a previous pregnancy).
+Try not to read too much into any single measurement.
+What really matters in early pregnancy is whether your hCG levels are increasing as expected.

 Tracking hCG Levels by Week

-Although hCG isn't usually monitored closely, your doctor may track hCG if they're concerned about your pregnancy health—for example, if you're bleeding, cramping, or showing other signs of miscarriage.
+Although hCG isn't usually monitored closely, your health care provider may track hCG if they're concerned about the health of your pregnancy or if you're showing signs of miscarriage like bleeding or cramping.

-According to Dr. Baldwin, subsequent tests, usually taken 48 hours apart, let doctors analyze trends in hCG levels.
+According to Dr. Baldwin, subsequent hCG blood tests, usually taken 48 hours apart, let doctors analyze trends in hCG levels.
 Rapidly rising, falling, or plateauing levels may require further testing.

-Adds Dr. Lang: "If a pelvic ultrasound shows a pregnancy inside the uterus with a heartbeat, there is no reason to keep checking hCG levels.
-They no longer predict the continuation of the pregnancy."
+"If a pelvic ultrasound shows a pregnancy inside the uterus with a heartbeat, there is no reason to keep checking hCG levels.
+They no longer predict the continuation of the pregnancy," adds Dr. Lang.

-In instances where an initial hCG measurement is lower than expected, a second test will most likely be ordered.
-Additionally. if you're experiencing signs of miscarriage, hCG levels may be monitored.
+In instances where an initial hCG measurement is lower than expected or you're experiencing symptoms of miscarriage, a second test will most likely be ordered.
 When there's a decline in the level of hCG from the first test to the second test, this often means a miscarriage is likely, also known as an impending miscarriage.

 Lower than average hCG levels may also indicate an ectopic pregnancy, which occurs outside of the uterus.
-Unfortunately, an ectopic pregnancy cannot be carried to term and requires immediate treatment.
-This includes either medicine or surgery to end the pregnancy.
+Unfortunately, an ectopic pregnancy cannot be carried to term and requires immediate treatment with medication or surgery to end the pregnancy.

 Lower than average hCG levels can indicate: